 - Dissonant Serenity: Steve when a bomb destroys the entire pub around him, while he and the people at his table remain completely unharmed.
 Followed by Steve then proceeding to take a sip from his pint, as if nothing happened at all.

-- Doing in the Wizard: Subverted; while watching a tape of Steve bringing daylight to the football stadium, an academic comments to Judy that they could theoretically check weather patterns to see what day's weather it was.
-Judy seizes on this as proof that it isn't a miracle, only to be bluntly told that it's nothing of the kind; couching it in scientific terms doesn't change the fact that it's completely impossible.
+- Doing In the Wizard: Subverted; while watching a tape of Steve bringing daylight to the football stadium, an academic comments to Judith that they could theoretically check weather patterns to see what day's weather it was.
+Judith seizes on this as proof that it isn't a miracle, only to be bluntly told that it's nothing of the kind; couching it in scientific terms doesn't change the fact that it's completely impossible.

-- God Is Dead: Ends up that way.
+- God Is Dead: Not at first, but he ends up that way.

 - Humans Are Flawed: Steve laments that people will always focus on all the wrong parts whenever God tries to give them a message.